 SWCD: Morrow Soil and Water Conservation Development (SWCD) must be consulted regarding proposed construction of a water impoundment regarding pond design prior to construction.

-NRCS: The pond shall be designed in accordance with NRCS (Natural Resource Conservation Service) Standards and Specifications along with USDAS (United States Department of Agricultural Services) Engineering Field Manual for Conservation Practices.
+NRCS: The pond shall be designed in accordance with NRCS (Natural Resource Conservation Service) Standards and Specifications along with USDA’s (United States Department of Agricultural Services’) Engineering Field Manual for Conservation Practices.
 Tile found in working order on site must be rerouted around proposed pond.
 Soil must be spread in a manner not to encroach on adjacent properties.

 SETBACKS: Fifty (50) feet from road Right-of-Way to high water mark and thirty (30) feet from high water mark to side and rear lot lines.
 The pond outlet must be designed not to encroach on adjacent property.